asifbagvan13/reactProject/README.md

 🎬 Netflix – Landing Page

 This is a responsive and visually appealing Netflix Clone landing page built with React.
-The project mimics the front page of Netflix, featuring modern UI design, smooth layout, and scalable structure – perfect for portfolio or learning purposes.
+The project mimics the front page of Netflix, featuring easy design, smooth layout
 🚀 Features
 - 📺 Netflix-style UI
 - 🌐 Fully responsive design